 4. Take a look at your own products.
 Maybe the Iggesund project can provide you some inspiration to find ways to improve your packaging, or streamline your shipping/receiving, or reduce your waste.
 If each and every one of us could do a redesign of a plastic package, or stop using plastic grocery bags, or consolidate our shipping processes, or reduce our dependance on paper-based-post-office-delivered marketing materials, we could make a serious dent in many of the environmental issues we all face.

 5. Does your team really need to drive to work?
-And if they do could they walk, ride a bike, or take public transit?
+And if they do could they walk, take a day in a week to kick the flat pedals on their bike, or take public transit?
 This is, of course, completely dependent on what kind of company you have and where you are in the world, but take some time to think and implement ideas that make a contribution to the greater good.
 Incentivize and reward the sustainable behavior you’d like to see – maybe a special lunch out for whoever racks up the most bike miles in a month?
 Or, a team raffle for a 1-month transit pass, or even gifting everyone with those little pedometers so they can start counting steps and measuring their walk to work (or the bus).
 Other strategies can include facilitating remote work, and introducing flexible work schedules to help drivers avoid those gas-guzzling, pollution-creating rush hours.

 Photo, Wikipedia: Rush hour in Copenhagen, where 36% of the population commute by bicycle.